 This one centered around a female character dealing with feminist challenges.
 Jenna is studying for her 3rd try at passing the notoriously difficult sommelier exam to become a master sommelier.
 In the United States, there are only 172 of which only 28 are women.
 One of these real-life women has a small but important role in this movie.
 The background provided was interesting and educational.

-Jenna is the daughter of legacy vineyard owners and a life long wine lover.
-She has a long term relationship with the owner of a 3-star Michelin restaurant.
+Jenna is the daughter of legacy vineyard owners and a lifelong wine lover.
+She has a long-term relationship with the owner of a 3-star Michelin restaurant (Matthew James Dowden).
 Her dream is to become the restaurant’s sommelier.
-But to become qualified for that position, as in any Michelin rated restaurant, she must pass her master’s exam.
+But to become qualified for that position, as in any Michelin-rated restaurant, she must pass her master’s exam.
 She goes home to her parents’ vineyard to study and meets our hero, her family vineyard’s innovative new Argentinian winemaker.
-As they spend more time together, she realizes that not only is she attracted to him, but that his attitudes and dreams are more of a match to hers than her current boyfriend’s are.
+As they spend more time together, she realizes that not only is she attracted to him but that his attitudes and dreams are more of a match to hers than her current boyfriend’s are.
 Aiden does not respect her opinion on wine and when his master sommelier quits for a better opportunity, he does not even consider her for the position.
 He apparently has no faith she will pass her master test.
 In a bit of a twist, when she finally lays all of her feelings and dreams on the table, he changes his mind and hires her whether she passes her test or not.
 This was actually pretty big for him.
-Despite this hiccup which separates the potential soulmates, it soon becomes clear that he still doesn’t trust or respect her judgement fully.
+Despite this hiccup that separates the potential soulmates, it soon becomes clear that he still doesn’t trust or respect her judgment fully.
 He depends too much on outside validation such as diplomas and awards on the wine he wants in his restaurant rather than her infallible instinct and taste.
 His number one concern is the success of his restaurant.
 Ultimately, she realizes he is a follower, not a leader, and she rightly leaves him and her job.
 He wasn’t bad, or even wrong.
 They just did not have the same priorities.
 The reunion of the two wine lovers is romantic and even touching.
 They are a perfect match.